English and Languages

 - Providing a wide range of reading material and opportunities for children to select from this for information and for entertainment, freely accessible via our library and book corners

-- Use of a structured reading scheme, curated to build confidence
+- Use of a structured phonics scheme, curated to build confidence

 - Regular 1:1 and small group reading in school with teachers, teaching assistants and parent volunteers